-Maybe it’s the change of seasons or simply the post-work snack attack, but having a little something sweet in the late afternoon has become a necessity as of late.
+Maybe it's the change of seasons or simply the post-work snack attack.
+But having a little something sweet in the late afternoon has become a necessity of late.

 A few things to note:

-- The recipe uses a 9×9 inch baking pan to create a thin peanut butter crispy layer that is easier to dip, flip, and coat.
-I have tried this in an 8×8 pan, which makes for thicker squares that require a longer time in the freezer to harden and don’t coat quite as “neatly”.
+- The recipe uses a 9x9 inch baking pan to create a thin peanut butter crispy layer that is easier to dip, flip, and coat.
+I have tried this in an 8x8 pan, which makes for thicker squares that require a longer time in the freezer to harden and don't coat quite as "neatly".

 - If your all-natural peanut butter is already salted, you may want to reduce the amount of sea salt called for in the peanut butter mixture.

 - The recipe instructs you to allow the coated squares to dry and harden on top of a piece of parchment and not on a wire rack as seen in the photos.
 This makes for a smoother bottom and infinitely easier removal.

 So, whether you have that late afternoon snack attack or need a fun after-school treat, these chocolate cover peanut butter bites fit the bill (if they make it that long!).

 Make a Salted Plains recipe?
 I’d love to see!
 Tag your creations on Instagram with #saltedplains!

 - 2 cups brown rice cereal I use Erewhon brand